firelinks-alex/firelinks-alex.github.io/Advanced Operating System.md

 **Limited Direct Control** is a technique that allowing a process to execute directly on the CPU (using the CPU directly) without an overwatching entity.
-It is *limited* because although the process' instructions natively execute on the CPU, it has to perform a **mode switch** for carrying out the priviledged instruction such as I/O operations.
+It is *limited* because although the process' instructions are natively executed on the CPU, it has to perform a **mode switch** for carrying out the priviledged instruction such as the operations that involves interacting with a device.

 ## 6.1 How to enforce access during Direct Control
 The access is enforced by introducing **system calls**, **user mode** and **kernel mode**.
 While in the user mode,
 a process can only execute unpriviledged operations such as memory read/writes.
-A process has to issue a **system call** to switch to the kernel mode where it can execute priviledged the kernel code.
-Otherwise the CPU will raise **exception**.
+A process has to issue a **system call** to switch to kernel mode where it can execute priviledged operations written inside the kernel code.
+Otherwise, the CPU will raise **exception**.

+A system call will frist save the current executing program's state so it can restore the program normal flow later.
-A system call will let the execution jump to the kernel code that handles the system call, a.k.a **system call handlers**.
+Then the execution jumps to the kernel code that handles the system call, a.k.a **system call handlers**, at the same time raising the program's mode to **kernel mode**.
-A handler usually first checks if the operation is valid for the process.
+A handler usually first checks if the operation is valid or not.

-System calls is a subset of **trap instructions** that stops normal flow of a program and jumps to the kernel context.
+System calls is a subset of **trap instructions** that stops the normal flow of a program and jumps to the kernel context.
 Note that this is different from a **context switch** where the operating system **deschedules** the running program to schedule another program.
 By performing a trap instruction the user program will not be deschedulled.
 It will only jump to one of the kernel pre-prepared handlers and executes the kernel codes written in the handler.

 When a process is in kernel mode, it utilizes the **kernel space**.
-All the functions frames in kernel mode is created on the **kernel stack**. **Every process has its own kernel stack**.
+All the functions calls happen in kernel mode is created on the **kernel stack** instead of the user stack.
+As you guessed, **Every process has its own kernel stack** to keep track of its kernel instructions.

-When a process switches into kernel mode its state has to be saved (like before a context switch) in order to restore the program's normal flow after finishing the kernel operations.
+Like we said above, when a process switches into kernel mode its state has to be saved (like before a context switch) in order to restore the program's normal flow after finishing the kernel operations.
-The data structure used for saving the state is called **trap frame**.
+The data structure saving the program's state is called a **trap frame**.
-On x86 the trap frame is saved in the **kernel stack**.
+On x86 a trap frame is saved in the **kernel stack**.

 Later the program will start executing the code written in the trap handler.
-Once it completes it will issue a **return from trap (ret)** instruction that restores the program's original flow by looking up the saved trap frame and switching the process into user mode.
+Once it completes it will issue a **return from trap (ret)** instruction that restores the program's original flow by popping the saved trap frame from the kernel stack to the user stack, and points the instruction pointer to the user stack.

-**As you can see, an OS kernel isn't something that runs independently to overwatch the entire system.
+**From the details mentioned above you can see that an OS kernel isn't something that runs independently to overwatch the entire system.
 Instead, it's *a part of a user process* -- whenever the process needs to run a piece of kernel code it performs a mode switch**.

 ## 6.2 How can OS regain control for schedulling other processes?
 Next problem is how to let OS regain control while a user program is running so it can schedule other processes.